18F/handbook/_pages/hiring-and-jobs/promotions.md

 ## Introduction to the Merit Promotion process

 Before going into the process, it’s important to note that “promotions” in the traditional sense (private sector) do not exist within the federal government.
-Government has a position driven view; everything begins with the need, not the person.
+Government has a position-driven view; everything begins with the need, not the person.
 This means that a position is not created and filled for the purpose of someone attaining a higher GS level.

 Instead, the organization identifies a need for a higher level position due to the type of work that must be accomplished and can choose to fill that need through multiple recruitment or staffing methods, including the Merit Promotion process.